saghm/mongo-cxx-driver/benchmark/README.txt

 used.
 At this point, bson_decoding has not been added to the benchmarking suite due to the fact that extended_bson has not been added to the C++ driver (CXX-1241).

+Also note that the BSONBench tests are implemented to mirror the C driver's interpretation of the spec.